uva-engineering-decision-analysis/class_notes/Session_11.md

 It is shown that the conditional probability is not equal to unconditional probability.

-THe above concept is essentially what your predictive model is going to do.
+The above concept is essentially what your predictive model is going to do.
 You are going to go from unconditional probability to conditional probability.
 You are going to condition on some data you have to give the probability of some future event.
-There are different way to create thiese joined probability events such as machine learning and so on.
-But essentially what you are going to do is to built somehow the joined probability distributions between the data that yu know about (Prior knowledge) and the data you want to know about.
+There are different ways to create these joined probability events such as machine learning and so on.
+But essentially what you are going to do is to build somehow the joined probability distributions between the data that you know about (Prior knowledge) and the data you want to know about.

 ### Bayesian methods: Introduction via simple example